Close search results

 Play YouTube video

 You submit this information to an adviser, who interprets what you've found and decides what action to take.
-At first it seems that you have little power in the system, but it soon becomes apparent that you can sway decisions by what data you provide.
+At first, it seems that you have little power in the system, but it soon becomes apparent that you can sway decisions by what data you provide.

 As you sift through information making choices about what is pertinent, you are embroiled in the machinery of control and sentencing.
-It becomes emotionally challenge as you dig through personal information to find incriminating evidence.
+It becomes emotionally challenging as you dig through personal information to find incriminating evidence.

 There are two stories in the Orwell series: